charisma-lab/burger_turtlebot/Booting up the Burger Bot.md

 7. Run `source /opt/ros/kinetic/setup.bash`.
 If you are using a version other than kinetic, replace "kinetic" with your version.
 8. Backout into your catking_ws using `cd ~/catkin_ws` or `cd ..` until in catkin_ws.
 9. Run `catkin_make <package_name>` replacing <package_name> with your package's name.
+10. Enter the package with `cd ~/catkin_ws/src/<package_name>`.
+11. Create a 'scripts' folder by running `mkdir scripts` and then enter the folder with `cd scripts`.
-10. Create a file (in our case a .py file) inside of the source of the new package.
-This can be done by opening pycharm,, using the directory in pycharm to enter the src folder in your new package, and then creating a new python file.
+12. Create a file (in our case a .py file) inside of the scripts folder in step 11.
+This can be done by opening a code editor (i.e. pycharm or vscode, we will be using vscode), using the directory to enter the scripts folder in your new package, and then creating a new file in your choice of language (we will use python2).
-11. Run `source catkin_ws/devel/setup.bash`.
+13. Run `source catkin_ws/devel/setup.bash`.
-12. Run `chmod 777 <.py_file_name>`.
+14. Run `chmod +x <.py_file_name>`.
-13. Run `ls -la` to verify that the .py file is now executable.
-The file should have an x on the same line as the file name.
+15. Run `ls -la` to verify that the .py file is now executable.
+The file should have an x in the discriptor on the same line as the file name.
-14. To run the .py file run `rosrun <package_name> <.py_file_name>`.
+16. To run the .py file run `rosrun <package_name> <.py_file_name>`.

 ### Predefining the Turtlebot3's Model
 Whenever launching a package, turtlebot3 requires the user to first define the model of robot they are using with `export TURTLEBOT3_MODEL=${TB3_MODEL}` where ${TB3_MODEL} is replaced with the robot's model (burger, waffle, or waffle_pi).
 In order to skip this step the user can predefine the turtlebot3's model.